Colorado's Oil And Gas Regulators Must Now Consider Public Health And Safety

 The new law would give cities and counties more control over where oil wells go.
 It would also shift the state's mandate from fostering oil and gas development to regulating it, with a focus on the environment and people's safety.
 The Colorado Oil and Gas Conservation Commission will get new members with environmental and public health expertise.

-The legislation also launches rule-makings in a half dozen areas, including flowlines, and limiting potent methane leaks from oil and gas infrastructure.
+The legislation also launches rule-makings in half a dozen areas, including flow lines, and limiting potent methane leaks from oil and gas infrastructure.

 Weld County officials worry those new rules could slow the approval of new drilling permits — already backlogged — and curtail a crucial cash flow.
 In 2018, oil and gas production contributed $490 million in tax revenue, about 60 percent of the county's overall tax dollars.